-The four producing members who started this effort have all shifted their operations away from the production of thermal coal, which is used to generate electricity, and more toward metallurgical coal, which is used to make steel.
+The five producing members who started this effort have all shifted their operations away from the production of thermal coal, which is used to generate electricity, and more toward metallurgical coal, which is used to make steel.
 Prior to this organization’s establishment, there was no association or group focused solely on metallurgical coal.
 While the MPCA members remain committed to working with our industry friends in advancing the good of the entire coal industry—both thermal and metallurgical alike—we see value in creating an outlet to focus directly on issues related to metallurgical coal production and advocating for the future that reflects the collective direction of the founding producers’ operational philosophy.

 Our Region is Our Collective Strength

 The new association will leverage the collective strengths of our region.